 Visit September 2018

 Meetup with the son in Helsinki and going to the zoo the old fashioned way?
 Check.
-The entrance with everything that is needed to run a zoo should have become the new face.
-On a grey morning, the visual identity is still a bit thin.
-No covered passage (arctic area with polar bears).
-A €100 million had been budgeted but uh.
+The entrance with everything that is needed to run a zoo should be the new face.
+On a grey morning, this visual identity is still a bit thin.
+A €100 million had been budgeted but uh... no covered passage, no arctic area with polar bears.
 Most animals here adapt easily to a cold climate, only a few grazing artworks venturing in their enclosures.
-Its strong point is being an island though, come rain or come shine.
-No traffic noise!
+The Unique Selling Point is being an island though, come rain or come shine.
+No traffic noise, here!
 Recreation areas along the coast.
 Wood and greenery to blend the metal fences into the landscape.
-The same vegetation type inside and outside the outdoor enclosure reinforcing a natural appearance.
+The same vegetation type inside and outside the outdoor enclosure to reinforce a natural appearance.
 It looks so natural that I did not expect to see fake rocks.
 A tent-like net for the sea eagles.
 High platforms for the cats.
-On the way back we take the ferry to the centre of Helsinki.
+On the way back we take the ferry to the center of Helsinki.
 Later as we passed by again by boat we got an even nicer view of the lookout tower, the goats on the steep cliffs, and the former Marine Museum on the smaller island Hylkysaari.